 Magnus Langseth is currently a professor at the Department of Structural Engineering, the Norwegian University of Science and Technology (NTNU).
 He graduated from the Norwegian Institute of Technology (NTH) in 1976 and worked for some years as a consulting engineer.
 In 1983 he went back to NTH where he took his doctorate in 1988 and was appointed professor in 1995.
-At present he is the Centre Director of the CRI-SIMLab, Centre for Research-based Innovation for the period 2007-2014 at NTNU.
+At present he is the Centre Director of the SFI CASA, Centre for Research-based Innovation for the period 2015-2023 at NTNU.
 Professor Langseth is a member of the Royal Norwegian Society of Sciences and Letters the Norwegian Academy of Technical Sciences and was awarded the "Médaille Albert Portevin", Société Francaise de Métallurgie et de Matériaux in 2005.
-He is on the Editorial Boards of the International Journal of Mechanics and Materials in Design, journal of Multidiscipline Modeling in Materials and Structures, and journal of Ships and Offshore Structures.
+He is on the Editorial Boards of the journal of Multidiscipline Modeling in Materials and Structures, and the journal of Ships and Offshore Structures.

 The present research of Professor Langseth is primarily related to impact and crashworthiness of aluminium and high-strength steel structures as well as lightweight ballistic protection.
 Included here is the development of test facilities for material testing at elevated rates of strain as well as facilities for impact and crashworthiness testing of components and structures.
 Focus in his aluminium research is connected to the behaviour and modelling of aluminium extrusions with and without aluminium foam filler subjected to axial and lateral impact as well as the behaviour and modelling of self pierce rivets.
 His high-strength steel research is mainly related to material modelling and robustness studies of energy absorbing components.
 The light-weight ballistic protection activity is related to the behaviour and modelling of aluminium and high-strength steel plates subjected to projectile impact and blast.
 The methodology used in his research is a coupling between testing in the laboratory, material modelling and analyses as a basis for recommendations with respect to modelling and design.
 Special emphasis is placed on the effect the processes has on the structural behaviour as well as what kind of simplifications that can be made in the modelling and still retain a robust and reliable solution of practical problems.